Accessibility links

 • For news articles, focus on key facts.
 Keep it short and objective (typically one or two sentences).
 Avoid unnecessary background information.

 • For feature articles, hint at the larger theme or issue.
-Make introduction engaging and human-focused.
+Make the introduction engaging and human-focused.

 • Step 4: Edit for clarity and conciseness.